College Code: SC

 Students should review the university policies in AP.1.4 Special Registration Procedures, including the University Consortium listing.

-In addition, students who have failed a course at Mason are not permitted to take the equivalent course through the consortium under any circumstances.
-All consortium registration requests must be submitted to the Office of Academic and Student Affairs at least three weeks prior to the first day of classes for the relevant semester at Mason.
+In addition, students who have failed a course at George Mason are not permitted to take the equivalent course through the consortium under any circumstances.
+All consortium registration requests must be submitted to the Office of Academic and Student Affairs at least three weeks prior to the first day of classes for the relevant semester at George Mason.

 Permission to Study Elsewhere

-Once enrolled in degree status at Mason, students with less than 60 hours of earned transfer credits (excluding any credits earned through the Consortium of Universities of the Washington Metropolitan Area or through Mason Abroad) may take no more than 9 credits of coursework in the college's disciplines at another institution.
+Once enrolled in degree status at George Mason, students with less than 60 hours of earned transfer credits (excluding any credits earned through the Consortium of Universities of the Washington Metropolitan Area or through the Global Education Office) are eligible to take one course (which may include a lecture and lab/corequisite pairing) of COS-equivalent coursework at another regionally accredited US institution of higher education.
+A lecture course with an associated lab/corequisite must be requested and taken within the same term.

 Study Abroad